The Gettysburg Museum

 Special Museum Exhibits

-Treasures of the Civil War: Legendary Leaders Who Shaped a War and a Nation opened June 2013 in the Gilder Lehrman Institute Special Exhibits Gallery and features 94 artifacts, from outstanding Civil War collections throughout the United States, being exhibited at Gettysburg for the first time.
+Treasures of the Civil War: Legendary Leaders Who Shaped a War and a Nation opened June 2013 and will be closing in June 2016.
+Taking its place in the Gilder Lehrman Institute Special Exhibits Gallery will be an exhibit focusing on the artowkr of the Civil War.
 Admission to this special exhibit is included with the purchase of Film, Cyclorama and Museum Experience and museum-only tickets.